bbatsov/emacsredux/_posts/2013-03-30-kill-other-buffers.markdown

 According to your personal preference on functional programming the second version might seem either much more elegant, ghastly or just the same as the original.

+This command is available in [crux](https://github.com/bbatsov/crux) as `crux-kill-other-buffers`.
+This command is also available in [prelude](https://github.com/bbatsov/prelude) via the crux package.